Frame rate limiting.

 thread::yield_nowrepeatedly until the frame duration has passed.
 This will result in the most accurate frame timings, but effectively guarantees that one CPU core will be fully utilized during the frame's idle time.

-thread::sleepwith a duration of 0 milliseconds until the frame duration has passed.
+Sleepwill sleep for the approximate remainder of the frame duration.
 This will result in lower CPU usage while the game is idle, but risks fluctuations in frame timing if the operating system doesn't wake the game until after the frame should have started.

 SleepAndYieldwill sleep until there's only a small amount of time left in the frame, and then will yield until the next frame starts.
 This approach attempts to get the consistent frame timings of yielding, while reducing CPU usage compared to the yield-only approach.